Credit

 Credit History

 Your credit history lists all your past and current accounts.
-A long history of good payment will show lenders that you can operate responsibly with a line of credit or a loan.
+A long credit history of good payment will show lenders that you can operate responsibly with a line of credit or a loan.

 New Credit

-Each time you apply for credit, the creditor will inquire to one or more of the bureaus into the details of your activity.
+Each time you apply for credit, the creditor will inquire to one or more of the bureaus about the details of your activity.
 These reports determine whether or not you are eligible for that particular financial product.
 Multiple credit inquiries can harm a credit score; some lenders may see that activity as a frantic search for financing.

 Credit Mix